jdevfullstack-tutorials/gaming-productivity-specs/README.md

 no delay when you press a certain command, particularly for First Person Shooter games like Counter Strike.
-1080p will not demand much processor compared to 4k of the same size.
+1080p will not demand much processor compared to a 4k of the same size.